Type of tour: package including activities and accommodation

 This seven day immersion in Cape Town is especially for music lovers!

-Built around the world famous Cape Town International Jazz Festival, celebrating it’s 21st edition in Cape Town in 2020, our Roots and Routes in South African and Cape Jazz immerses visitors in Cape Town
+Built around the world famous Cape Town International Jazz Festival, our Roots and Routes in South African and Cape Jazz immerses visitors in Cape Town

 You are collected at the airport and transferred to your hotel.
 You have the rest of the day at leisure.
 At 19h00 you are collected for a welcome dinner.

 Before getting into the music, we explore the historic city on foot, getting a perspective on the history of the place, the influences and forces that shaped the city and some of the ancient sounds.
 We’ll meet an indigenous musician and storyteller in the city centre and learn about the earliest people and their language and sounds, all factors that influenced our jazz.
 We’ll learn about slavery, colonial rule, about the minstrel carnival and about apartheid.
 Music will be the thread that holds this exploration together.
 We’ll enjoy a musical lunch in the Bokaap.

 And then in the afternoon we start our deep dive into the music.
 How did jazz get to South Africa in the first place?
 What shaped it’s sound and aesthetic?
 We explore the influence of the port, vinyl coming in the port from the USA, and music coming over the radio.
 In an introductory listening session at the home of a local DJ, we are introduced to artists like Dollar Brand and Hugh Masekela and Sathima Benjamin, with some wine and cheese and craft beer…